BhardwajNkl/simple-calculator/README.md

 Look for the EXTERNAL-IP and PORT(s).
 The external IP should be 127.0.0.1 and port 9090.

-Now, you can access the Appliation.
-I have already provided the list of endpoints in the beginning of this README.
+Now, you can access the Appliation(supported endpoints are given in the project overview section).
 **IF THE PAGE DOES NOT LOAD, PLEASE WAIT FOR 1-2 MINUTE.
 AND REFRESH.**

 ### Step 6: Clean UP